- Wondering what to do with that old abandoned factory on Main Street?

 MRDA provides financial assistance to communities and their development partners to help develop speculative commercial and industrial buildings and to help develop/redevelop underutilized commercial industrial properties.

-The primary focus of MRDA’s activities is in the rural areas of Maine that have traditionally not experienced the same level of economic development success regions of the state, have experienced major economic losses, such as plant closings and downsizings or are economically distressed.
+The primary focus of MRDA’s activities is in the rural areas of Maine that have traditionally not experienced the same level of economic development success as other regions of the state, have experienced major economic losses such as plant closings and downsizings or are economically distressed.

 It is the intent of MRDA to assist with projects that cannot be accomplished by the private sector development community acting alone.